 In this blog post, I will review the steps for using these gift cards to pay taxes, including income and estimated taxes.

-The IRS encourages taxpayers to send money quarterly to avoid getting penalized for “underpaying” their taxes.
+The IRS encourages taxpayers to send money four times yearly to avoid getting penalized for “underpaying” their taxes.
 These payments are called “Estimated Taxes”.

 If you have a history of paying tax bills on April 15th, the strategy I will cover in this post may be a viable alternative to significantly reduce or even eliminate your tax liability come tax season.